FAQ Ð details of

 insulation thickness that you can.

-In our extension we have had the Kingspan/ celtex foam
+In our extension we have had the Kingspan/Celtex foam

-well and is very cheap and easy to
+and is cheap & easy to use.

 Perhaps a good compromise is to a double glazed